Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 Note that if the bug causes memory corruption, you should not try to detect it in the code: instead, rely on compile-time or run-time instrumentation such as AddressSanitizer (ASan) or Valgrind.

 Note that `ssl_client2` and `ssl_server2` have access to internal functions that can create malformed traffic or put the SSL context in unexpected states.
-When demonstrating a vulnerability, the attacker side may use whatever is convenient, but the victim side must not rely on calls to internal functions.
+When demonstrating a vulnerability, the attacker side may use whatever is convenient to construct malformed traffic.
+On the other hand, the victim side must not rely on calls to internal functions, since that would fail to demonstrate a security impact.
 If the vulnerability affects a client or server in the default runtime configuration, you may use `programs/ssl/ssl_client1` or `programs/ssl/ssl_server` as the victim.

 ## Considerations for particular classes of vulnerabilities